Page 6 - MariCare

 This information is especially important after a resident has moved into her/his new environment, which in many cases change the

-resident’s circadian rhythm with restlessness, stress and nervousness etc., which is not always seen during the night hours.
+resident’s circadian rhythm with restlessness, stress, and nervousness, which is not always seen during the night hours.

 Elma® resolves many unanswered questions on residents’ behaviour, especially residents with dementia, i.e. anxiety, depression